pwnchaurasia/pwnchaurasia.github.io/content/me/_index.md

 +++
-title = "About Me"
+title = "Who Am I?"
 +++

-I am a Senior Full Stack Developer with 9+ years of experience in Python and JavaScript.
-I specialize in building high-performance systems, scalable microservices, and optimizing cloud infrastructure on AWS and GCP.
-My expertise in DevOps ensures efficient and reliable deployments for every project.
+A Senior Full Stack Developer with 9+ years of experience in building systems that perform under pressure.
+My work combines the art of crafting scalable architectures with the science of reliable cloud infrastructure, all while delivering elegant solutions to complex problems
-Recent Roles:

 - Staff Engineer @ <a href="https://www.rapidfort.com/" target="_blank" class="red-link"> <i class="fas fa-external-link-alt font-awesome-icon-font-size red-link"></i> RapidFort</a> : Working on scaling the application to acquire more customers and infra to support load.
 - Senior Software Engineer @ <a href="https://www.latitudefinancial.com.au/" target="_blank" class="red-link"> <i class="fas fa-external-link-alt font-awesome-icon-font-size red-link"></i> LatitudePay </a> : Scaled the Fintech app, LatitudePay from 19k customers to more